 The Geneva Bible is unique among all other Bibles.
 It was the first Bible to use chapters and numbered verses and became the most popular version of its time because of the extensive marginal notes.
-These more than 300,000 notes were included to explain and interpret the scriptures for the common people.
+These notes, written by Reformation leaders such as John Calvin, John Knox, Miles Coverdale, William Whittingham, Anthony Gilby, and others, were included to explain and interpret the scriptures for the common people.

 The Patriot's Edition of the 1599 Geneva Bible is the same Scripture, word for word, that the Pilgrims brought to America nearly 400 years ago.
 This new edition, however, features a prayer by George Washington, which begins...